Digital Learning and Computer Science

 E-safety is an important element of DL, with lessons devoted to discussion and education of how to be safe online.
 This is reinforced with the annual E-safety Week and regular awareness campaigns across the school.

 The OCR Computer Science GCSE is for pupils wanting to consolidate the experiences of their younger years into a GCSE qualification.
 Pupils cover many diverse topics from modern computing, such as the development of modern computer hardware, networking and the internet, the history of programming languages, and the ethical and legal aspects of digital technology.
-This culminates with two written papers sat in the Fifth Form and a coursework element worth 20% of the total grade.
+This culminates with two written papers sat in the Fifth Form and a 20-hour programming project to test pupils' coding skills.

 The course utilises traditional learning (exercise books and handwriting) with interactive online activities and challenges.